Information For Authors

 - You need to first submit your book (.docx or PDF format) to https://books.open.tudelft.nl/

 - Your book will be automatically checked for plagiarism using Ithenticate.
-If part of the book has been published elsewhere and you wish to include that part in your book, please contact us.
+If part of the book has been published elsewhere and you wish to include that part in your book, please get in touch with us.

-- Read our review policy to learn more.
+- Please read our review policy to learn more.

 - After you have addressed the comments of the experts or the review committee submit two versions of your revised book: One version where the changes made are highlighted (it facilitates the work of the editor of the book) and one clean version ready for copyediting.

-Please note: Only peer-reviewed books are indexed in the Directory of Open Acccess Books
+Please note: Only peer-reviewed books are indexed in the Directory of Open Access Books

 Step 5: Book production

 Book copy and language editing: For quality assurance, we would like to have your book copyedited.
 We offer copyediting services via an external partnership but you can choose your own services.
-Authors will have to cover the costs of this service.
+The authors will have to cover the costs of this service.